anivanchen/anivanchen/README.md

 };
 ```

 I'm a **high school student** who does programming side projects for fun.
-My favorite programming languages are **JavaScript**, **Python**, and **Next**.js.
+My favorite programming technologies are **JavaScript**, **Python**, and **Next.js**.
 I have an interest for cryptography, artificial intelligence, and IT infrastructure but I enjoy learning about tech related topics.

 I use **Docker**, Heroku, and GitHub Pages for deployment.
 I use **React** for front-end, **Express** for middle-ware, **Node** for back-end, and **PostgreSQL** and **MongoDB** for database management.